Semisonic/language-validator/README.md

 ## Server configurations
 Both API server and language validation server can be configured by modifying their respective `config.py` files.
 Another way would be to set up environment variables with names matching the names of `api_server.config.Settings` and `ml_server.config.Settings` classes.
 See [FastAPI docs](https://fastapi.tiangolo.com/advanced/settings/) for more info.

+## Tests
+*Most* of the project's functionality is covered by test cases, which are located in `./tests`.
+To run them, simply type

+    pytest
+   in the shell while in the repo's root folder.

 ## Issues and limitations
-At the moment, there are no automatic tests added, but this will be resolved in the nearest future.
+At the moment, there are no test cases checking the FastAPI's built-in validation of requests' input.
+This is due to unexpected incorrect behaviour on the FastAPI side.
 Also, there's a bug which prevents the API server to switch to validating the post contents in background ([post on StackOverflow](https://stackoverflow.com/questions/74132015/asyncio-wait-for-doesnt-time-out-as-expected) that describes it).

 ## Thanks and greetings